 - “If I eat unhealthy my day is shot”- not true.
 You have to become an expert at picking yourself back up and keep on keeping on.
 This is hard, but doable.
 Eventually you will be able to stop the cycle while you’re in it (if you tend to binge out like me) breathe, let go and start over.
 Where in life does one choice determine success or failure?
-Nowhere.
-And it doesn’t apply here either.
+Fucking nowhere.
+And it doesn’t apply here either!

 - “I want to lose X amount of weight in X amount of time”- Why the pressure?
 In my humble opinion this is a great way to sabotage yourself and set yourself up for failure.
 Let it happen and do the work.
 The timeline will do as it will.
 Once I stopped thinking this way I was way better at handling setbacks and sticking to behaviors consistent with my goals.

 - “I lost then gained so I feel like giving up”- Ok so check out my graph.
 You can see 2 postpartum periods, one pregnancy and a dramatic loss (and another in progress).
 Pay close attention to the downward trend.
 See how it zig zags??
 Weight loss is not linear!
 Don’t give up.
 Instead of making changes to lose weight, do it to get healthy.
 The rest will fall into place.
 Trust me!

 Basically it all comes down to making small realistic changes that aren’t going to suck and set you up for failure.